yaxfer1/TenNews/README.md

 However, functionalities associated with login and user status are working with JavaScript and managed with local states.

+It interacts with the Back-End, developed with python(flask) to: retrieve and insert information of MySQL database; retrieve context of Pinecone RAG database; AI Chat functionalities and text generation to generate news articles.

 Demo of the App: https://youtu.be/dkCk5yI9gic